The Lord of the Rings: The Two Towers: Comparison with the source material

 A larger change was originally planned: Arwen and Elrond would visit Galadriel, and Arwen would accompany an army of Elves to Helm's Deep to fight alongside Aragorn.
 During shooting, the script changed, both from writers coming up with better ideas to portray the romance between Aragorn and Arwen, as well as poor fan reaction.
 The new scene of Arwen leaving for the West was created, and the conversation scene remains, edited to be a flashback to a conversation between them in Rivendell, on the evening before the Fellowship's departure.
 A conversation between Elrond and Galadriel in Lothlórien was edited to be a telepathic one.
 Nonetheless, one major change (already filmed) remained that could not be reversed: the Elven warriors fighting at Helm's Deep, although Jackson and Boyens found this romantic and stirring and a reference to how, in the Appendices of The Return of the King, Galadriel and the Elves of Lothlórien, and Thranduil of Mirkwood were first attacked by an army out of Dol Guldur in Mirkwood, and then later counter-attacked and assaulted the fortress itself.

-Another change is the fact Treebeard does not immediately decide to go to war.
+Another change is the fact that Treebeard does not immediately decide to go to war.
 This adds to the tension, and Boyens describes it as making Merry and Pippin "more than luggage".
-Here, the Hobbits show Treebeard what Saruman has done to the forest, prompting his decision to act.
-Another structural change is that the Hobbits meet Gandalf the White early on, explaining why the Hobbits do not react to his return when they meet him again following Isengard's destruction.
-This was explained in the book by Gandalf arriving at Isengard in the middle of the night to talk to Treebeard.